-- 1) Paper proposal: The research proposal must include a tentative title, abstract (100 to 200-word summary of the intended approach), and an annotated list (formatted in appropriate APA Reference style) of at least five academic sources not assigned as part of the course reading and five of the assigned readings.
-You are welcome to include additional academic or non-academic sources, such as media reports, and material produced by the group and its current or former members.
-Indicate which methodologies you intend to use (historical-critical, sociological, psychological).
-Include names of the theories that you intend to apply or critique, for example, Dawson's criteria for the instability of charismatic authority.
-(75 points) - 2) Final paper.
-(100 points). - a) Clearly describe the group belief system and its relationship to a particular religious tradition (20 percent). - b) Explain how and in what ways the group changed over time (15 percent). - c) Introduces (with citations and quotations) one or more methodological approaches to explaining the group's origins or behavior (20 percent). - d) Make an argument about the group's origins, belief systems and/or behavior in light of a particular methodological theory and take a stand either agreeing with, enhancing or opposing the theory (20 percent).
+- a) Clearly describe the group belief system and its relationship to a particular religious tradition (20 percent). - b) Explain how and in what ways the group changed over time (15 percent). - c) Introduces (with citations and quotations) one or more methodological approaches to explaining the group's origins or behavior (20 percent). - d) Make an argument about the group's origins, belief systems and/or behavior in light of a particular methodological theory and take a stand either agreeing with, enhancing or opposing the theory (20 percent).
 The methodological portion (items c and d), including any citations and discussion, must make up at least 3 pages (750 words) of the total length, whether consecutive or interspersed with the historical material. - e) Format: Printed double-spaced, in 12-point Times New Roman font, with standard one-inch margins all around (5 percent). - f) In-text parenthetical citations following APA style.
 Use footnotes only for explanatory material; otherwise, use author-date references.
 (10 percent) - g) Bibliography containing at least ten scholarly print items (meaning university press books, academic journal articles, and similar, of which five must be from the course readings and five may be from optional readings or original research).
 The bibliography should be presented in APA style (10 percent) and should include all sources cited in the paper, including course readings, scholarly print items and any other print, electronic or video materials.

-Syllabus: Cults and New Religious Movements Spring 2022 Prof. Erin Prophet 6 h) Submit online via Turnitin and via hard (paper) copy.
+Syllabus: Cults and New Religious Movements Spring 2023 Prof. Erin Prophet 6 h) Submit online via Turnitin and via hard (paper) copy.